danielstocks/webcloud/pages/blog/2024-06-11-improved-control-flow-analysis-typescript-5.5.md

   });
 ```

-lo and behold I was pleasnly suprised the other day when I by accident tried to compile some code without the extra type check and it somehow worked!
+lo and behold I was pleasantly surprised the other day when I by accident tried to compile some code without the extra type check and it somehow worked!
 Only then did I learn that [TypeScript 5.5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-5-beta/#inferred-type-predicates) can [Infer type predicates from function bodies using control flow analysis](https://github.com/microsoft/TypeScript/pull/57465).
 Which means:

 ```ts
 const items = [1, 2, "three"];